openoregon/oer_faq/pages/encouragement.md

 if you aren't able to choose your own course materials.
 Here are some ways you can get started:

 * Get involved with the OER and textbook affordability initiatives on your campus.
-Reach out to the OER contact at your institution (see "Campus-Specific Help" in the left-hand menu).
+Reach out to the OER contact at your institution (see "Campus-Specific Help" at the bottom of this page).
 If there are upcoming programs or workshops, invite colleagues in your department to join you in attending.
 * Encourage your coworkers to consider at least one open textbook the next time your department goes through the textbook adoption process.